 NTCIR-13 Lifelog is complete.
 This is an archived site.
-Please see the
+Please see the NTCIR-14 Lifelog site for up-to-date information.

 NTCIR-Lifelog is a core task of the NTCIR-13 conference.
 This core task aims to advance the state-of-the-art research in lifelogging as an application of information retrieval.
 The methodology employed for the lifelog task at NTCIR-13 is based on the successfully deployed methodology from NTCIR-12.
 New multimodal datasets (one large and one small) will be gathered.
 The large dataset will be generated by real lifeloggers, anonymised and distributed to the participants.
 A number of information needs (topics), guided by those proposed in Kahneman's lifestyle activities will be generated by the lifeloggers and distributed as training and test topics to participants.
 Ground truth data will be generated directly by the lifeloggers who gather the dataset, and will form the basis for evaluating participant submissions.